Biblical literalist chronology: Background

 Some believe that for the biblical authors the chronology was theological in intent, functioning as prophecy and not as history.
 Biblical literalism, however, does not treat it this way, because literalists have a profound respect for the Bible as the word of God.
 This way of thinking had its origins in Christian fundamentalism, an early-20th-century movement which opposed then-current non-supernatural interpretations of the life of Jesus by stressing, among other things, the verbal inspiration of scripture.
-The underlying concept, or fear, was that if anything in the Bible were not true, everything would collapse.
+The underlying concept or reasoning was that if anything in the Bible were not true, everything would collapse.

 Literalist chronologies

 The creation of a literalist chronology of the Bible faces several hurdles, of which the following are the most significant: